Would You Visit a Chiropractor for Back Pain?

 If you have persistent neck or back pain, you might be considering chiropractic manipulation or realigning the spine by pressing on its joints; a therapy often touted to relieve such chronic discomfort.
 Chiropractic care is one of the most popular forms of complementary medicine.
 In 2012, one in 12 U.S. adults visited the chiropractor, according to an analysis of federal survey data published in January.
 And each year, chiropractors (along with some osteopathic physicians and physical therapists) perform several million adjustments.

 Will It Work?

-The founder of modern chiropractic care, a 19th-century Iowan, believed that chiropractic manipulation could cure all manner of maladies.
-And some chiropractors still offer services for conditions such as asthma and high blood pressure, even though there’s no strong evidence that chiropractic treatment helps for those.
-But most chiropractors focus on skeletal and muscular problems—especially low back, neck, and shoulder pain, and related headaches.
+The founder of modern chiropractic care, a 19th-century Iowan, believed that chiropractic manipulation could cure maladies.
+And some chiropractors still offer services for conditions such as asthma and high blood pressure, even though there’s no strong evidence that chiropractic treatment helps those.
+But most chiropractors focus on skeletal and muscular problems, especially low back, neck, shoulder pain, and related headaches.

-And some studies suggest that spinal manipulations (“adjustments”) can help diminish such pain.
-A 2011 review of 26 studies found that for chronic low back pain, manipulation reduced pain in the short term at least as much as exercise and even pain relievers.
+And some studies suggest that spinal manipulations (adjustments) can help diminish such pain.
+A 2021 review of 26 studies found that manipulation reduced pain in the short term at least as much as exercise and even pain relievers for chronic low back pain.
 Chiropractic care also improved participants’ short-term physical functions, such as their ability to climb stairs or bend over.

 When it comes to neck pain, a study of 181 people published in the Annals of Internal Medicine found that getting regular chiropractic care (about once per week for 12 weeks) could lessen discomfort better than acetaminophen and nonsteroidal anti-inflammatory drugs.
 Some research also suggests that chiropractic manipulation might work as well as medication for migraine headaches.